ipld/ipld/specs/codecs/dag-cosmos/crypto_types.md

 type Proof struct {
 	Total    Int  # Total number of items.
 	Index    Int # Index of item to prove.
-	LeafHash Hash # Hash of item value.
+	LeafCID  AppStateNodeCID # CID link to the leaf containing the item to prove.
-	Aunts    Aunts # Hashes from leaf's sibling to a root's child.
+	AuntCIDs AuntCIDs
 }
 ```